IHaskell/ihaskell-notebook/README.md

 [datahaskell.org](http://www.datahaskell.org/)

-This Docker image was made for use by, and with the support of, [Cross Compass](https://www.cross-compass.com/) in Tokyo.
+This Docker image was made at [Cross Compass](https://www.cross-compass.com/) in Tokyo.